 Last updated on August 10th, 2022

 South Africa, officially the Republic of South Africa (RSA) is the southernmost country in Africa.
 It has an area of 1,219,090 square km.
 Its capital is Pretoria and largest city is Johannesburg.
 Zulu, Xhosa, Afrikaans, English, Tsonga, Swazi, and Venda are some of its official languages.
 Its official currency is South African rand (ZAR).
 Six countries that share land borders with South Africa are Botswana, Mozambique, Namibia, Swaziland, Lesotho and Zimbabwe.
 South Africa is a multiethnic society encompassing a wide variety of cultures, languages, and religions.
-With these 82 interesting facts about South Africa, let us learn more about its people, culture, wildlife, geography, history, industries; and some information and trivia about South Africa for kids.
+Let us learn more about its people, culture, wildlife, geography, history, industries; and some information and trivia about South Africa for kids.

 1. The longest continuous wine route on earth is found in South Africa.